giorginolab/polychrom/README.md

 Simplest example simulation that does nothing, which is a good starting point for novel simulations or polymer physics projects.
 https://github.com/mirnylab/polychrom/blob/master/examples/example/example.py

+## Installation

+First clone the repository.
+Then `cd` in the corresponding directory and use `pip install -e .`.
+This should install the library in the current environment in /editable/ mode (i.e., the installed library will reflect changes made if you edit or update the code).

 ### Transitioning from openmm-polymer ("openmmlib")
 Compared to openmm-polymer, it has a new storage format described here: https://github.com/mirnylab/polychrom/blob/master/examples/storage_formats/hdf5_reporter.ipynb
 For backwards compatibility with analysis routines, we have legacy reporter that saves into openmmlib format